ClementNerma/NightOS/docs/specs/syscalls.md

 # System calls

-_System calls_, abbreviated _syscalls_, are the first type of [KPC](kernel/kpc.md).
+_System calls_, abbreviated _syscalls_, are a type of [KPC](kernel/kpc.md).
 They allow a process to ask the kernel to perform an action.

 A syscall is made of a 8-bit code, as well as up to 8 arguments with up to 64-bit value each.
 When performing a syscall, the process will put in a specific CPU register an address poiting to a memory address containing in a row the syscall's code and its arguments.
 For most syscalls, code and arguments will be not be longer than 128 bits, but some may use larger arguments.